- List the sequence of early events in animal development (fertilization, cleavage, gastrulation, and organogenesis)

 How are these axes established from a ball of apparently identical cells (the blastula)?
 The process is different among different lineages of animals, with body axes being heavily influenced by cytoplasmic determinants in protostomes (most invertebrates), by yolk polarity in vertebrates with large amounts of asymmetrically-distributed yolk (many fish, amphibians, reptiles, and birds), and by induction (cell-cell communication) in many mammals:

-- Cytoplasmic determinants are mRNAs or proteins found in the egg prior to fertilization (they come from mom’s genome, not the embryo).
-They are asymmetrically distributed, so that after the first cleavage division, the two different resulting cells have different intrinsic information, which will then lead to different cell fates.
+- Cytoplasmic determinants can be either mRNAs or proteins that are found in the egg prior to fertilization (they come from mom’s genome, not the embryo).
+They are asymmetrically distributed, so that after the first cleavage division, the two different resulting cells end up with different intrinsic information, which will then lead to different cell fates.
 One of the best understood cytoplasmic determinants is a factor called bicoid, which is present in a concentration gradient across the unfertilized eggs of Drosophila (fruit flies).
 The region of the egg with the highest concentration of bicoid becomes the anterior (head) portion of the embryo, while the region with the lowest bicoid concentration becomes the posterior (tail) region of the embryo.
 This future cell identity of anterior vs posterior is set after the very first cleavage division, where one cell gets nearly all the bicoid and the other cell has almost none.
 Cytoplasmic determinants are a key feature of protostome development and some deuterostomes, but they are not present in mammalian embryos.

 - Yolk polarity is a phenomenon that occurs in the eggs of animals which have large amounts of yolk in their eggs, such as amphibians, reptiles, birds, and many fish.
 Because the egg contains so much yolk, and the yolk is literally heavier than the rest of the egg, it sinks to the bottom of the egg due to gravity.
-The yolk is therefore asymmetrically distributed in the egg, and the region of the egg with very little yolk will go on to become the anterior (head) structures of the embryo, while the region of the egg containing the mass of yolk will go on to become the posterior (tail) structures of the embryo.
+The yolk is therefore asymmetrically distributed in the egg, and the region of the egg with very little yolk (also called the “animal pole”) will go on to become the anterior (head) structures of the embryo, while the region of the egg containing the heavier mass of yolk (also called the “vegetal pole”) will go on to become the posterior (tail) structures of the embryo.

 - Induction, or cell-cell communication, is one of the five essential developmental processes, and occurs during development of all animal (and plant) species.
 Induction is a prime example of extrinsic information that leads to different cell fates among initially identical cells.
 Because mammalian embryos have no cytoplasmic determinants and have very small amounts of evenly-distributed yolk, induction is the primary process responsible for establishing the body axes in mammalian embryos.

-The process of induction is important throughout development, and we will revisit it in the next reading on steps 3 and 4 of early animal development.
+The process of induction is important throughout development, and we will revisit it in the next reading on early animal development.